 Getting To and Around Skye

-You can either catch the ferry from Mallaig or take the bridge further north to access the island.
+You can either catch the ferry from Mallaig or take the Skye bridge further north from the village of Kyle of Lochalsh to access the island.
 I recommend the latter, especially if you’re traveling in summer since ferries fill up well in advance.

 You can access the island by bus from one of the larger cities, and there are a couple of local buses that serve limited routes around the island.
 That said, it’s nearly impossible to see all the main attractions without a car, certainly if you only have a few days.

-Alternatively, if you don’t want to drive to Skye or deal with local buses, then there are also options to book guided tours such as this full day tour from Inverness or this 3-day tour from Edinburgh which also includes other stops in the Highlands and a visit to Fort William & Glencoe.
+Alternatively, if you don’t want to drive around Skye or deal with local buses, then there are also options to take day trips or multi-day guided tours such as this full day tour from Inverness or this 3-day tour from Edinburgh which also includes other stops in the Highlands and a visit to Fort William & Glencoe.

 2 to 3 Days in Isle of Skye Itinerary

-Most people start their Isle of Skye itinerary in Portree, the isle’s “capitol” and biggest town.
+Most people start their Isle of Skye road trip itinerary in Portree, the isle’s “capital” and biggest town.
 This is where most hotels and hostels are located and where you’ll find all the necessary amenities, like a large Co-op, car rental, and petrol stations in one place.
+You’ll also find the Skye Museum of Island Life here.

-From Portree, it’s easy to access most other places, starting with the Trotternish Loop on day one of your 2 to 3 days in the Isle of Skye.
+From Portree, it’s easy to access most other places, starting with the Trotternish Loop on day one of your visit to Skye.

 Day 1 – Experience Skye’s Natural Scenery